eliminmax/eambfc/README.md

 I am not an experienced C programmer, and this is an attempt to gain practice by writing something somewhat simple yet not trivial.

-Currently, it's working in the sense that it compiles the code properly on `amd64` systems, but there a a host of things to do before the project can be considered complete - see [the To-do section](#to-do).
+Currently, it's working in the sense that it compiles the code properly on `amd64` systems, but there a host of things to do before the project can be considered complete - see [the To-do section](#to-do).

 ## Usage